-- 25. A written report will be prepared and issued by the Audit Manager following the conclusion of each internal audit engagement and will be distributed as appropriate.
-Internal audit results will be communicated to the Audit Committee. - 26.
-The internal audit report may include management's response and corrective action taken or to be taken in regard to the specific findings and recommendations.
-Management's response, whether included within the original audit report or provided thereafter by management of the audited area will include a timetable for anticipate completion of action to be taken and an explanation for any corrective action that will not be implemented. - 27.
-The internal audit activity will be responsible for appropriate follow up on engagement findings and recommendations.
+- 26. An audit output written report will be prepared and issued by the Audit Manager following the conclusion of each internal audit engagement and will be distributed as appropriate.
+Internal audit results will be communicated to the Audit Committee. - 27.
+The audit output internal audit report may include management's response and corrective action taken or to be taken in regard to the specific findings and recommendations.
+Management's response, whether included within the original audit output report or provided thereafter by management of the audited area will include a timetable for anticipate completion of action to be taken and an explanation for any corrective action that will not be implemented.

+28. The internal audit activity will be responsible for appropriate follow up on engagement findings and recommendations.
 All significant findings will remain in an open issues file until cleared.